The Gallery in Williams offers locals discount card

 Shooting range open Saturdays

-Big Brothers Big Sisters needs you
+Big Brothers Big Sisters is looking for volunteers

 Thrift shop has a drop off box